tbm-2303/OLA2_SI/Assignment2.md

 These things take time and some services and teams are being developed, but much of the enterprise is still monolithic in nature.

 continuous conversation:
-instead of phase based review, continuous conversations allows for designing and architecting while the development is ongoing.
-Teams or members of teams, can reach out and talk to dedicated architects about design etc. Adding new services could introduce unwanted complexity and its worth discussing wether or not to invest in new services or add features to existing services.
-This is why the architec role is valueable, it helps guide teams in designing optimal software.
-In terms of the devops loop, he says the Continuous conversation slots in perfectly.
+instead of phase based review, continuous conversations allows for designing and architecting during development.
+Teams can reach out and talk to dedicated architects.
+Adding new services could introduce unwanted complexity and it could be worth discussing wether or not to invest in new services or find ways to combine features with existing services.
+They are there to help ensure the business value chain is operating as efficiently as possible.In terms of the devops loop, he says the Continuous conversation slots in perfectly.

+# Answer 6
+Messaging
+Message Channel
+Message
+Pipes and Filters
+Message Router
+Message Translator
+Message Endpoint

+# Integration Patterns for Messaging

+## 1. Pipes and Filters
+The Pipes and Filters pattern is a method for processing data streams where each filter processes the data and passes the results to the next filter through a pipe.
+This pattern is highly modular, allowing independent filters to be reused and maintained separately.
+Usecase:
+In a data analytics system, raw data is ingested from various sources (e.g., sensors, logs) and passed through multiple filters that perform transformations
+(e.g., cleaning, aggregating, enriching).
+Each filter processes the data independently, and the final output can be stored in a database or sent to a reporting tool.

+## 2. Request-Reply
+The Request-Reply pattern is a synchronous messaging pattern where a sender sends a request message and waits for a corresponding reply.
+This pattern is commonly used in client-server interactions.
+Usecase:
+In a web application, a client (such as a browser) sends a request to a server (e.g., for user authentication).
+The server processes the request and sends back a response indicating whether the authentication was successful or not.
+This synchronous interaction ensures that the client receives the necessary information before proceeding.

+## 3. Publish-Subscribe
+The Publish-Subscribe pattern allows messages to be sent from publishers to multiple subscribers without the publisher needing to know who the subscribers are.
+This pattern decouples the message producers from the consumers, promoting scalability and flexibility.
+Usecase:
+In an e-commerce application, when a new product is added to the catalog, a publish-subscribe mechanism can notify multiple subscribers, such as inventory management, pricing services, and customer notification systems, ensuring that all relevant systems are updated without direct dependencies.

+## 4. Message Queue
+The Message Queue pattern uses a queue to store messages that need to be processed asynchronously.
+Producers send messages to the queue, and consumers read and process those messages at their own pace, allowing for decoupled communication.
+Usecase:
+In an online retail platform, when a customer places an order, the order details are sent to a message queue.
+Various consumers (e.g., inventory service, payment service, shipping service) pull messages from the queue to handle the order fulfillment process.
+This approach ensures that the system can handle varying loads without losing messages.

+## 5. Scatter-Gather
+The Scatter-Gather pattern involves sending a request to multiple services or components in parallel (scatter) and collecting the results (gather) to provide a unified response.
+This pattern is useful for aggregating responses from multiple sources.
+Usecase:
+In a search engine, when a user submits a query, the search request can be sent to multiple data sources or microservices (e.g., product database, user reviews, external APIs) simultaneously.
+Each service processes the query and returns results, which are then aggregated to present a comprehensive search result to the user.

+# Answer 7
+- differences between ‘messaging’ and ‘conversation’ architecture
+- difference between pub-sub and subscribe-notify